Frequently Asked Questions:

 The Northern Forest Canoe Trail differs significantly from the Appalachian Trail in many ways - perhaps most significantly, in management.
 The Northern Forest Canoe Trail obtains access for campsites and portages through landowner permission rather than through land protection.
 Additionally, because it is a trail of navigable waters, the Trail flows through both developed areas and backcountry.
 It is a blend of community experiences and wilderness.
 The other significant difference from most hiking trails is that many sections of the Trail require a high level of skill to complete.

 Q. Has anyone through-paddled the Trail?

 A. Yes!
-As of the end of 2011, more than 40 people have through-paddled the Trail (completing the entire Trail in one continuous trip) and two people have section-paddled the Trail (completing the entire Trail in multiple trips).
+We have compiled a list of NFCT Through Paddlers and Section Paddlers who have gone through the recognition process.
 The first person to through-paddle was Donnie Mullen, an Outward Bound instructor from Northport, Maine, who paddled a 16-foot wood-canvas canoe, which he made himself for the trip.
 He left May 1, 2000 from Old Forge, New York and completed the 740-mile journey 55 days later in Fort Kent, Maine.
 Visit Paddler Blogs for access to online journals of many Trail paddlers.